Black Friday iPad deals: Save on latest iPad Pro, iPad Air, more - 9to5Mac

-Black Friday is underway here at 9to5Mac and we’re already tracking all of the latest deals.
+Black Friday is officially underway here at 9to5Mac and we’re working around the clock tracking all of the latest deals.
 This year’s event is shaping up to include every bit of Apple’s latest releases, including the new MacBook Air and Pro, Apple Watch, and of course, iPads.
 Black Friday has become synonymous with Apple’s tablets, which are expected to be discounted across the board.
 Below you’ll find all of this year’s best iPad deals across nearly every model.

 iPad deals abound for Black Friday